threefoldfoundation/www_threefold_io/content/page/token/partenerships/sec3/index.md

 ---
 id: transact_p2p
 img: ./transact_p2p.png
-title: Transact Peer-to-Peer
+title: Transact peer-to-peer
 ---

-You can send your TFT directly to your contacts, without any intermediaries such as banks.
-It's like handing cash over in-person, but you can do it securely with anyone, anywhere ,anytime.
+Sending TFT to your contacts is like exchanging cash in-person.
+There are no intermediaries such as banks, and you can do it with anyone, anywhere.